 Stevenson's connection to whales and conservation has continued over the years.
 In 2015, he performed at the World Science Festival at the Museum of Natural History in New York, as part of a special program about Arctic whales.
 His music has been used by Sea Legacy, an ocean conservation group headed by photographer Paul Nicklen.
 In May 2019, Stevenson performed and participated at the Ocean Plastics Leadership Summit on board the RCGS Resolute which departed from Bermuda and headed into the North Atlantic plastic gyre.
 The summits brought together representatives from environmental groups such as Greenpeace, World Wildlife Fund, National Geographic, 5 Gyres, Ocean Plastic Project, with companies that use or produce plastic including Dow Chemical, Nestle, Procter and Gamble, Coca-Cola, and HP to collectively work on solving the problem of ocean plastics pollution.
-He will be joining the summit again this year on their journey from the Azores to London.
-In September 2019, Garth played his bass from sperm and pilot whales off the coast of North Carolina where the Gulf Stream meets the continental shelf.
+In September 2019, Garth played his bass for sperm and pilot whales off the coast of North Carolina where the Gulf Stream meets the continental shelf.
 On a boat with scientists from the University of North Carolina recording and monitoring the musical interactions using hydrophones.
 Garth played music for sick sea turtles at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center.